cmeeren/Felicity/DOCUMENTATION.md

 ### Startup configuration

 You need to set up Felicity in `ConfigureServices`.
 The below code shows an example of a `Startup` class.
-You must supply the base URL used in resource/relationship links, as well as the function that creates your context.
+You must supply the function that creates your context.

 ```f#
 type Startup() =